FDA authorizes 1st COVID-19 shots for infants, preschoolers

 “So I actually think we need to protect young children, as well as protect everyone with the vaccine and especially protect elders,” she said.

-The FDA also authorized Moderna’s vaccines for school-aged children and teens; the CDC will review those next week.
-Pfizer’s shots had been the only option for those ages.
+The FDA also authorized Moderna’s vaccines for school-aged children and teens; CDC’s review is next week.
+Pfizer’s shots had been the only option for those age groups.

 For weeks, the Biden administration has been preparing to roll out the vaccines for little kids, with states, tribes, community health centers and pharmacies preordering millions of doses.
 With FDA’s emergency use authorization, manufacturers can begin shipping vaccine across the country.
-Vaccinations are expected to start early next week.
+The shots are expected to start early next week but it’s not clear how popular they will be.

 Without protection for their tots, some families had put off birthday parties, vacations and visits with grandparents.